backstage-technical-services/website/contributing.md

 If you are intending on working on the site, please make sure you have read this section fully so you understand how the Kanban board is used, and the process works locally.

 ### Stages
 * `Backlog`: This is where all new tickets arrive.
 These can either come from GitLab, or are manually created by a Maintainer.
-You must not work on a ticket in this area, as it may not be well-defined or may not be ready to be worked upon.
+You must not work on a ticket in this area, as it may not be well-defined or ready to be worked upon.
      > Feel like a ticket should be moved to `Selected for Development`?
 Have a chat with a Maintainer.
 * `Selected for Development`: This stage is for all tickets that are ready to be worked on.
 A Maintainer has deemed these tickets have a clear and measurable objective, and are suitable for working on.
 Once a ticket is moved to this stage anyone may assign that ticket to themselves, indicating that they intend to work on it in the near future.
     >  Whilst assigned to a ticket you are in charge of it - however you are more than welcome to enlist other team members to help!